nasa/coda/README.md

 ### Option 2: Fully docker-compose (not recommended for dev)

-To preview a production-like setup with a full docker environment, essentially identical to what would be deployed to one of our servers, run the following:
+To preview a production-like setup with a full docker environment, essentially identical to what would be deployed to one of our servers, run the following

 ```sh
 npm run docker:preview